Doctor insights on:

 CUSHIONING: Asics excels in cushioning, nimbus or cumulus (think clouds.) these will hold up over mileage.
 Mizuno wave is also a good choice.
 New balance has a few in their higher end.
 You will still need good pronatory control from an orthotic or a firm insole.
 Stretching is also key in the prevention of shinsplints. ...Read moreSee 3 more doctor answers

 Running Shoes: I am a podiatrist/reconstructive foot and ankle surgeon.
 I own a shoe store.
 You need a stable shoe.
 Saucony, asics, new balance are the best.
 Look for a pronation or motion control bar running through the center of the shoe.
 Barefoot running is a fad, and those shoes are bad for your feet.
 Barefoot running or minimilist running shoes cause stress fractures, tendonitis, plantar fasciitis... ...Read moreSee 1 more doctor answer

 It depends...: Your question does not mention your problem, but the general rule for updating running shoes is every 300-500 miles, every 9-12 months or sooner if there is significant wear of the tread on the sole.
 Changing running style can include a shorter/longer stride, cadence (steps/minute), how you footstrike, etc. Consult with a sports medicine physician to help you answer these questions! ...Read moreSee 2 more doctor answers

 3 things: 1- they fit you well.
 2- they are comfortable in the arch support and cushioning aspects.
 3- that you replace them in a timely manner- about every 450-500 miles.
 If you have foot conditions, more specific recommendations may be necessary.
 See a podiatrist if these tips do not help.
 Good luck! ...Read more

 Look for...: 1) shoes that bend where your foot bends; 2) shoes that don't twist in the middle; 3) shoes that have a solid and firm heel counter (around the heel); 4) shoes with a slight flare in the back heel; 5) solid, well-constructed soles; 6) shoes that fit properly - try on shoes at the end of the day and with socks that you plan to wear when running; ...Read more

 Are the good : Sole inserts being placed in something?
 Or are you just standing on them?
 The shoe and the insert are two different things and serve two different purposes.
 Ideally, you want both.
 Having a good insole with a warn out shoe is not going to be a good idea... ...Read more

-I don't have problems with my back but when I jog my lower back hurts.
-I thought it would be the shoes but I bought running shoes and same effect?Why?
+I don't have problems with my back but when i jog my lower back hurts..
+I thought it would be the shoes but i bought running shoes and same effect?Why?

 All can be fine: This is hard to answer.
 It depends on the quality of the shoe, how well it fits the shape of your foot and, most importantly, how well it feels.
 As a rule, the thicker the sole, the stiffer the shoe, the better the support, the better the shoe is for you.
 It does mean that other shoes are bad.
 Using generalities, my best answer to your question, would be a good running shoe.
 Dr l. ...Read moreSee 1 more doctor answer

 I recommend them: Try them and then you can see if they help you or not. ...Read more

 I am a runner, 4 weeks ago my hip hurt after my run.
-It resolved so I resumed running then it hurt to even walk.
-Now walking is ok but still can't run?
+It resolved so I resumed running then it hurt to even walk.now walking is ok but still can't run?

-Hip pain: Vague to say hip.
+Hip pain: vague to say hip.
 Is pain in the butt area, the groin, or the outside of the hip?
 There are different sources for pain in each of these.
 If the outside of the hip area, you have trochanteric bursitis whichcan be treated with cold packs and medication but may require steroid injections and physical therapy.
 If you're referring to groin pain then you may have a labral tear which an MRI to diagnose. ...Read moreSee 1 more doctor answer

 How often should I replace my custom orthotics?
 As often as my running shoes?
 I feel like they aren't doing their job as well as used to.